dinezh256/Coin-Detector/README.md

 # Coin-Detector
-Draw vertical lines for the coins that fall under the same straight line using OpenCV.
+First detected the coins then drew vertical lines for the coins that fall under the same straight line using OpenCV.